tinkervalley/wordpress-stack/README.md

 ```
 id
 ```
-You will see something like
+You will see something like this.
+That is your user and group id.
 ```
 uid=1000(youruser) gid=1000(youruser)
 ```
-That is your user and group id.
+Here are the proper folder permissions.

 ```
 wordpress-stack/